AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachine.md

 ## References

-* Kernel Methods and Support Vector Machines by Zhiyuan Chen from University Of Nottingham Malaysia.
+* Kernel Methods and Support Vector Machines by Zhiyuan Chen from University Of Nottingham Malaysia (2022/2023).
 It is the university that Aqwam got his Bachelor's degree in.